nuxt-hub/core/docs/content/1.docs/2.features/blob.md

 Presigned URLs can be used to upload files to R2 from client-side without using an API key.

 ::callout
-Read more about presigned URLS on Cloudflare's [official documentation](https://developers.cloudflare.com/r2/api/s3/presigned-urls/).
+Read more about presigned URLs on Cloudflare's [official documentation](https://developers.cloudflare.com/r2/api/s3/presigned-urls/).
 ::

 First, we need to create an API route that will return a presigned URL to the client.